clv-techlead/ML_12/README.md

 **Handling Class Imbalance:**
 - Approach used: [SMOTE, class weights, etc.]
-- Impact: The problem statement emphasized minimizing false negatives for critical incident types like 'Mechanical' failures, 'General Delay', 'MTPU', and 'Held By', especially during peak rush hours and high-incident routes.
+- Impact: The problem statement emphasized minimizing false negatives for critical incident types like 'Mechanical' failures, 'General Delay', 'Investigation', and 'Held By', especially during peak rush hours and high-incident routes.
 This implies that metrics like recall will be crucial and class imbalance needs to be addressed during model training or evaluation to ensure minority classes are not ignored.
 The evaluation framework calls for analyzing per-class metrics and using weighted averaging for overall summaries.

 **Hyperparameter Tuning:**
 - Method: [GridSearchCV, RandomizedSearchCV]